CivicTechWR/WRvotes/docs/resources/voter-info.md

 <https://www.kitchener.ca/en/city-services/what-voters-need-to-know.aspx>
 for more information.

-**North Dumfries**: Voters should recieve an information letter by October 15.
+**North Dumfries**: Voters should [recieve an information letter by October 1](https://twitter.com/northdumfries/status/1042848984266551296).
 The township is holding several voter help centres at the North Dumfries Community Complex (NDCC) and Clyde-Scott Women's Institute (Clyde).
 See [this PDF](https://www.northdumfries.ca/en/township-services/resources/Documents/Voter-Help-Centre-Calendar.pdf)